Superficies Opportunitas

 The founder who reads widely, talks to customers outside their target market, attends conferences in adjacent industries, and keeps in touch with former colleagues from three jobs ago.
 They “stumble into” partnerships, insights, and market gaps that their heads-down competitor never sees.
 They didn’t stumble.
 They cast a wider net.

-Surface area has a cost.
-Every contact requires some maintenance.
-You can’t maximize exposure infinitely without spreading so thin that no single connection has enough depth to be useful.
-The solution is a tiered structure — and based on the 2022 LinkedIn replication of Granovetter’s research, the most counterintuitive finding holds: the highest-leverage tier is not the largest one.
-Moderate weak ties — people who know you a little, who bridge different worlds, who remember you warmly without knowing you closely — outperform both very close ties and very distant ones.
-These thresholds aren’t exact targets; they mark rough qualitative shifts in how you experience a relationship.
+The 2022 LinkedIn replication of Granovetter’s research confirms the counterintuitive finding: the highest-leverage tier is not the largest one.
+Moderate weak ties — people who know you a little, who bridge different worlds, who remember you warmly without knowing you closely — outperform both close ties and distant ones.

 Tier 1: Deep contacts (5 to 10).
 Core relationships and primary domains.
 You invest heavily here.
 These don’t just catch opportunity.
 They create it.
 Your craft.
 Your inner circle.
 Your main field of expertise.